-We tested the IT application used in the credit impairment process and verified the integrity of data used as input to the models including the transfer of data between source systems and the impairment models.
+We verified the integrity of data used as input to the models including the transfer of data between source systems and the impairment models.
 We evaluated system-based and manual controls over the recognition and measurement of impairment allowances.

 We evaluated post model adjustments and management overlays in order to assess the reasonableness of these adjustments.
-We further assessed the reasonableness of forward looking information incorporated into the impairment calculations by using our specialists.
+We further assessed the forward-looking information incorporated into the impairment calculations with the assistance of our internal specialists.